Course Name: Valley Country Club

 Back 9 Best: 44 (Blue Tees), 8/5/2015 with Dylan

-Hole Highlights: By virtue of it’s two different designers, the holes at Valley drastically differ.
-Holes 1, 5-11, and 18 were designed by W.H.
-Follett using classic old school principals like tiny greens and strategic bunkering.
-Holes 2, 3, 4, and 12-17 were designed by Geoffrey Cornish, well-known for his characteristic large sloping greens.
-Hole 1 is a short par 4, measuring only 344 yards from the Blue Tees.
+The opening hole is a short par 4, measuring only 344 yards from the Blue Tees.
 This hole features a downhill teeshot to a fairly narrow fairway guarded by trees on both sides (especially the right).
 There is a pond just short of the right fairway but it only requires about 150 yards to carry.
 There are two bunkers just short right of this severely undulating green.
 The number 1 handicap 2nd hole at Valley is one of the most talked about due to it’s extreme length (609 yards from the tips).
 Despite this length, the hole plays straight downhill and is essentially wide open.
 If there was ever a hole to grip it and rip it in Rhode Island, this would be the hole.
 There are two fairway bunkers to be wary of on this hole – one on the right about 170 yards from the green and one about 75 yards short of the green.
-The green on this hole is classic Cornish: large and sloped back to front.
-The 3rd hole at Valley plays parallel to the 2nd back uphill at 359 yards.
-This hole is also fairly open but plays longer than its distance on the scorecard.
-Once again, the most difficult aspect of this hole is the severely sloping back to front green and large, deep bunkers to the left and right of it.
-The 4th is an interesting par 4 at 373 yards.
-This hole plays uphill as well and is a much tighter than the previous two.
-Tall trees flank the right side of the fairway and a bunker about 240 yards out on the right side catches plenty of teeballs.
-The left side is more open but you will have to hit over trees and a rock wall about 90 yards from the green.
-The green on this hole is once again large and sloped from back to front.
+The green on this hole is classic Cornish: large and sloped back-to-front.

 The 365 downhill par 4 14th is a confusing hole the first time you play it.
 A pond lies directly in front of this tee box and its not immediately clear where you should aim your drive.
 Once you hit this fairway, the hole is fairly easy, requiring only a wedge into this long, narrow green.
 I will never understand how the 331 yard 15th is the number 2 handicap hole.
 Yes, it’s uphill and decently narrow but a 5 iron is all you need off the tee to leave yourself a wedge into this double green.
 At only 457 yards, the par 5 16th offers a very good birdie chance with a good drive (my cousin eagled this hole in a tournament).
 This hole narrows quite a bit in the layup area, so going for this large green might actually be the play if you have the chance.
 On a course with an absolutely fantastic set of par 3’s, the 17th is definitely their signature one.
 At 174 yards, this hole plays uphill and requires a carry over a pond.
 This green is decently large but quite sloping.
 The finishing par 5 plays a very strong 544 yards.
 The drive is downhill with trees on both sides, while the approach shot and layup are both uphill and blind.
 What really struck me about this hole was how tiny this green was – definitely difficult to hit and hard to get up and down.

-General Comments: With 2 expansive putting/chipping greens and a full range for most players, Valley has pretty impressive practice facilities.
+General Comments: With two expansive practice greens and a full range for most players, Valley has pretty solid practice facilities.
 Pace of play when I played was fantastic and multiple members even let us play through.

 Verdict: Valley is a fun, challenging layout with some very memorable holes.
 It is always in good shape and I recommend playing this course if you get a chance to.